 # List posts

-To list created posts we will be using
+To list created posts you use the

 blogd query blog list-post and

-blogd query blog get-post command.
+blogd query blog get-post commands.
+The

 First we define our proto files, in